 top of page

-The proposed Aadhaar Rules, 2023: An attempt to nullify the Aadhaar Judgment of the Supreme Court
+The Aadhaar Rules, 2023: An attempt to nullify the Aadhaar Judgment of the Supreme Court:

 Writing for the Indian Express, Maansi Verma and Praavita Kashyap, trustees of Article 21 Trust noted with concern how the Government is trying to circumvent the Supreme Court order through colourable legislation by widening the scope of the Aadhaar project.
 They noted that the judgment in KS Puttaswamy vs. Union of India (Aadhaar) while upholding the validity of the Aadhaar Act had drawn certain redlines around its uses.
 However, the Government, subsequent to its electoral victory, made amendments to the Aadhaar Act in 2019 to allow “voluntary” verification or Aadhaar authentication of users by banks or telecom service providers.
 This was instantly challenged before the Supreme Court and pending adjudication.
 The majority judgment had limited the mandatory use of Aadhaar for welfare services, which was criticised as being exclusionary in nature.